delcypher/lc/README.txt

             resume execution.
 This is useful for seeing how the lattice looks during a simulation.

 DEBUGGING AND CODE OPTIMISATION:
-By default the makefile is set to build code for debugging with gdb and does no optimisation.
-To explicitly set this run
+By default the makefile is set to build optimised code.
+To build for debugging through gdb run the following.
   $ make [target] debug=1

 To disable debugging and aggressively optimise the code then run